Over the last five years we’ve had some significant successes.

 We’ve seen time and time again that people power delivers change.
 So while we focus on what more there is to do, it’s important to look at the progress being made along the way.

-In 2019, 25,000 people marching through Edinburgh to rally outside Parliament resulted in a big, last minute improvement of the targets in Scotland’s new Climate Act.
+In recent years, we’ve seen 25,000 people marching through Edinburgh to rally outside Parliament resulted in a big, last minute improvement of the targets in Scotland’s new Climate Act.

-On air pollution, a Low Emission Zone is up and running in Glasgow and there is a commitment to at least three more.
-Pressure helped push the Government to commit to phase out sales of petrol and diesel cars and vans by 2030.
+We helped secure a Low Emission Zone in Glasgow and the commitment for at least three more.
+Our pressure helped push the Government to commit to phase out sales of petrol and diesel cars and vans by 2030.
 This was joined by an impressive and challenging commitment to reduce car kilometres driven by 20% by the same date.

-A new Transport Act gave powers to councils to set up workplace parking schemes and run their own bus companies.
-Friends of the Earth Scotland had to walk out of an official steering group on air pollution because it was dragging its heels in taking any actions, and two years later we helped write the new air pollution strategy.
+The new Transport Act gave powers to councils to set up workplace parking schemes and run their own bus companies, with FoE Scotland walking out of an official steering group on air pollution because it was dragging its heels.
+And two years later we helped write the new air pollution strategy.

-In local politics, we have been working alongside local campaigners for years to try to shift the £1.2bn of council pension money that is invested in fossil fuels.
+In local politics, we have worked alongside local campaigners to shift the £1.2bn of council pension money invested in fossil fuels.
 The biggest of Scotland’s 11 funds, Glasgow City Council, has backed a plan to do just that.

 COVID further exposed how our current economic system is driving inequality as well as environmental breakdown.
-That’s why we helped create the Just and Green Recovery Alliance, which brings together groups from across civil society to press for a fairer, greener Scotland as we come out of the pandemic.
-We’ve seen its agenda reflected in the discussions in parliament and parties must ensure that we create good green jobs as we emerge from this period.
+That’s why we helped create the Just and Green Recovery Alliance, to bring together groups from across civil society to press for a fairer, greener Scotland as we come out of the pandemic.

 Trying to get big solutions to urgent problems from a parliamentary system can be slow and frustrating, and there’s so much more to do – but we must remember to celebrate the achievements along the way.